chewil/jekyll-now/_posts/2021-02-07-Upgrad-Splunk-Phantom.md

 4. Start Phantom services (user: phantom)
     `/opt/phantom/bin/start_phantom.sh`

-5. Verify proxy server configuration for the phantom user. (user: root)
+5. Verify proxy server configuration for the phantom user.
- * You must be able to successfully access any web site using wget and curl
+ * You must be able to successfully access any web site using wget and curl (user: phantom)
  * If not then switch to ROOT and verify that the required `export` commands are in place.
 Otherwise, run the appropriate command(s) as follows:

     > echo "export http_proxy=http://proxy.example.com:8080/" &gt;&gt; /etc/profile